National Data on Caregivers

 - 12-7% report significant or severe strain.

-- LGBTQ caregiver often report high financial strain at or slightly above (1% higher) than that of spouses thought they also often fall within the younger age group as well.
+- LGBTQ caregivers often report high financial strain at or slightly above (1% higher) than that of spouses though they also often fall within the younger age group.

 - Caregivers who live with their care receiver report a heavier financial burden than those who do not as well as those identified as primary caregivers.

 - High-intensity care situations often result in a greater financial burden than medium or low-intensity care environments.